How to buy discounted class rings

-Wal-Mart has class rings starting at $80, not exactly a steal, but much less than the companies that come to the schools to sell their wares.
+Wal-Mart has class rings starting at $74, not exactly a steal, but much less than the companies that come to the schools to sell their wares.
 And you can find them for even less through Walmart when they are having sales!

 Unfortunately I know saying just skip it is not the answer you want to hear, but for what it's worth my school ring (that cost a fortune also) is still sitting in my jewelery box and has never been worn.
 Peer pressure won that time.